Building your freelance proofreader website

 • Proofreading for businesses.

-If you are looking to secure more proofreading jobs, think about the specific terms clients use when they search for a professional.
+If you’re looking to secure more proofreading jobs, think about the specific terms clients use when they search for a professional.
 If you prefer working from home, targeting terms like remote proofreading jobs can help you connect with global clients who need your specific expertise.

 If you work in a niche, say so.
 If you work locally, say that too.
 A proofreader for charities in Leeds is far more useful to a potential client than a generic line about helping everyone.